whilei/awesomewm-config/README.md

   - it should also show a preview of the color you're picking
   - and it should have a history of colors you've picked
   - and maybe a library of colors you've marked as favorites
-- [ ] `world times` : a widget that shows the time in different places
+- [ ] `world times` : a widget that shows the time in different places.
+This is becoming `meridian`.

 - [ ] `shitty` handle errors better (a pro pro naughty)
 - [ ] `farty` make art